MGfoundation/mgcpp/README.md

 make install
 ```

-it should look like this.

 <a id="orgd700710"></a>

 ## Dependencies

--   cmake
+-   cmake 3.8 or later
 -   gcc 6, clang 3.9, Visual Studio 14.0 (2015) or later
 -   [boost-outcome](https://github.com/ned14/boost-outcome)
 -   cuda 8.0 or later